Advice for newlyweds.

 - Fighting with your spouse isn’t ideal.

-Have patience, newlyweds.
+Have patience, newlywed wife.

-Arguing with your spouse can put stress on you and if it occurs too often, ultimately WILL put a strain on your marriage.
+Arguing with your husband can put stress on you and if it occurs too often, ultimately WILL put a strain on your marriage.
 Arguments will occur in a marriage, more often than we care to admit.

 Take a breather, a pause, a BREAK.
 Come to it the next day, if it’s really not that urgent.
-Don’t be impatient!

 I have more tips on How To Avoid An Argument In Your Marriage.
 I’m not saying that some arguments AREN’T necessary or worth it, but I am saying too many arguments are not good for you or your spouse, newlyweds.